kdeldycke/awesome-engineering-team-management/.github/contributing.md

 Your contributions are always welcome!
 Here are some guidelines.

-## Editorial line

-The editorial line is [describe in the intro of the main list](https://github.com/kdeldycke/awesome-engineering-team-management#readme).

-Items are roughly ordered like so:

-1. At first we'll find content appealing to software developers or new managers.
-We're reaching for accessibility and targets the wider audience and provide a gentle introduction.
-1. Then we can have a couple of real use-cases or anecdotes, which makes the subject more hands-on and relatable.
-1. Third we might add a couple of reference material to generalize concepts, provide methodical solutions and expose broader thinking frameworks.
-1. At the end comes the most cynical or bleak content, which have some utility as cautionary tales, or as warning signals of deteriorating conditions.

 ## Status

 This repository has reached an equilibrium state.
 We are past its accumulation phase, and in the middle of the curation process.
 Meaning we're more into refining its concepts, smooth the progression and carefully evaluating the addition of new content.